 Disopyramide is used to treat irregular heartbeats.
 Your treatment will be started by a heart specialist.

 It may make you feel dizzy or light-headed at first.
-Other side-effects include dry mouth and blurred sight.
+Other side-effects include dry mouth and blurred vision.

-If you also have diabetes, you may need to check your blood sugar more regularly.
+If you also have diabetes, you may need to check your blood sugar (glucose) more regularly.

 |Used for||Irregular heartbeats|

 Disopyramide is used to treat arrhythmias.
 An arrhythmia is an irregularity in your heartbeat, which causes your heart to skip a beat, beat unevenly, or beat very fast or very slowly.

 Disopyramide restores your normal heart rhythm by controlling the irregular heartbeats.
 It can also help stop unusual heartbeats from occurring after a heart attack.